A Google engineer, speaking to an audience of Google engineers, once described the newly invented Git as:

 The file is removed from staging, but your working copy will be unchanged.

-Open kitten.txt and add some new text
+Open kitten.txt and make some changes.
+Then:

 A branch is essentially another copy of your repo that will allow you to isolate changes and leave the original copy untouched.
 You can later choose to combine these changes in whole or part with the "master" copy, or not.